 Attempts to use the traffic lights to control traffic flows in an intelligent way are nothing new.
-Experts have always known that the only way to minimize stopping and waiting times is to maximize traffic efficiency, which in turn leads to minimum emissions, energy consumption and journey times (Hoyer 2017, p.
+Experts have always known that the only way to minimize stopping and waiting times is to maximize traffic efficiency, which in turn leads to minimizing emissions, energy consumption and journey times (Hoyer 2017, p.
 224).

-Generations of urban and traffic planners have puzzled over formulae for the so-called
+Generations of urban and traffic planners have puzzled over formulae for the

-"green wave" – and generations of motorists have in turn been frustrated at their failure to translate this theory into practice.
+”green wave” – and generations of motorists have in turn been frustrated at their failure to translate this theory into practice.
 The problem with this type of traffic control is that traffic lights are programmed using average figures.
-However, intervals based solely on long-term observations are rarely accurate on roads with numerous entrances and exits, parking spaces at the side of the road and zebra crossings, not to mention the problem of double-parked delivery vehicles.
+However, intervals based solely on long-term observations are rarely accurate on roads with their numerous entrances and exits, parking spaces at the side of the road and zebra crossings, not to mention the problem of double-parked delivery vehicles.